Advancing Ocean Stewardship. 50 Years of BOEM Ecological Assessment

 Advancing Ocean Stewardship Through Science.

 For the past 50 years, the Bureau of Ocean Energy Management’s (BOEM) Environmental Studies Program (ESP) has been essential in advancing ocean stewardship.
-Established in 1973, BOEM has been a critical source of data for predicting, evaluating, and mitigating environmental impacts from offshore energy and marine mineral operations on human, marine, and coastal ecosystems.
+Established in 1973, BOEM is a critical source of data.
+By and large predicting, evaluating, and mitigating environmental impacts from offshore energy and marine mineral operations.
+Particularly, understanding the effects on human, marine, and coastal ecosystems.

 A Environmental Mission Built on Science